MatMatias/plagIO/README.md

 #### Run Selenium test:

+To run this test the application must me running and a Chromium-based browser must be installed on your machine

 ```
 $ yarn test_ui
 ```

-Finally, in order to run selenium test, it is necessary that the application is running and Chromium-based browser is installed on your machine.